sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

   Specify this if there are multiple private subnets available.
 Changing this forces a new resource to be created.

-* `project_id` - (Optional) The ID of the OpenStack project, where the Kubernikus cluster should be created.
-Available only withing the `is_admin` flag set to `true`.
-If not specified, detected automatically.
-Changing this forces a new resource to be created.

 * `router_id` - (Optional) The ID of the network router.
 Specify this if there are multiple network routers available.
 Changing this forces a new resource to be created.